War-ravaged Yemen confirms first coronavirus case, braces for more

 Yemen reported its first case of the novel coronavirus on Friday as aid groups braced for an outbreak in a country where war has shattered health systems and spread hunger and disease.
 The news of the laboratory-confirmed case came after a nationwide ceasefire prompted by the virus pandemic began on Thursday.
-A Saudi-led coalition fighting Yemen's Houthi movement announced it would halt military operations for two weeks, though the Houthis have yet to agree.
+A Saudi-led coalition fighting Yemen's Houthi movement said it would halt military operations for two weeks, though the Houthis have yet to follow suit.

-The case was diagnosed in the southern oil-producing region of Hadhramout, an area controlled by Yemen's internationally-recognised government, the supreme national emergency committee said.
-The person was "stable and receiving medical attention".
-A local official told Reuters the person was a Yemeni working in the small commercial port of Ash Shihr.
+A 60-year-old Yemeni man was diagnosed in the southern oil-producing region of Hadhramout, an area controlled by Yemen's internationally-recognized government, the supreme national emergency committee said.
+Spokesman Ali al-Walidi told a news conference the man, who works in the small port of Ash Shihr, was in stable condition at a quarantine center.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)